 The word team comes from the Latin root deuk, which means “to pull” or “to draw.”
 In a real sense, teams are groups of people who pull together to reach a common goal.
 Church teams or teams of Christ-followers are groups of people who pull together to reach a common goal for the sake of Christ.
 They are the people pulling not only for their church or organization, but pulling for each other, and pulling for their shared potential in life and ministry.

 Teaming is not only an important skill for Christian leaders and workers, it is fast becoming the skill of the age.
 The Association of American Colleges and Universities recently commissioned a study to determine the most needed skills for today’s graduates to thrive in the current world and economy.

 What is the top skill on the list?
 Innovation?

 That is important, but is actually number five on the list.

 Number four is being able to organize information.

 And number one on the list is …

 That’s right.
 To be specific, the report cited “teamwork skills and the ability to collaborate with others in diverse group settings.”
 It's essential for work in today's world, and even moreseo in today's church.

-This article is excerpted from The Teaming Church: Ministry in the Age of Collaboration, coming in October from Abingdon Press.
+Excerpted from: The Teaming Church: Ministry in the Age of Collaboration by Robert C. Crosby, Copyright©2012 by Abingdon Press.
 Used by permission.